Dongtan, Hwaseong

 Dongtan is a township in Hwaseong, Gyeonggi, South Korea, with many shops and restaurants.
-There are also 4 residential skyscrapers of 70-80 floors.
-They are collectively called Metapolis and contain a shopping mall.
-Dongtan also has the Suseo–Pyeongtaek high-speed railway (SRT) that goes from Suseo station to Jije station.
-The subway is 52.3 km long as the third longest in the world.
-It also has the longest tunnel for a subway that goes at a speed of 300 km/h.
+It includes four residential skyscrapers of 70–80 floors, collectively called "Metapolis", which also contains a shopping mall.
+The Suseo–Pyeongtaek high-speed railway, which runs from Suseo station to Jije station, passes through Dongtan.

 Dongtan Station is the southern terminus of the first line of the GTX higher-speed train.

-The population of Dongtan is 406,036 as of 2024.
+The population of Dongtan was 406,036 as of 2024.